CompanyOfCyclingKnights/companyofcyclingknights.github.io/about.markdown

 <img src="/assets/team/steve.png" class="person">

 As a late arrival into the Knights team I'm still getting my head round a 1,200 mile bike ride.
 I'm the youngest member, just, at 39!
 So there is really no excuses for me not to be fit and ready for this adventure of a lifetime.
-I've been cycling with Nigel & Sean for a while now and we are all cycling mad, although Sean probably tops the table there.
+I've been cycling with Bill & Sean for a while now and we are all cycling mad, although Sean probably tops the table there.

 I live in Ipswich with my wife and son.
 I drink a lot of peppermint tea and eat a lot of bananas and chicken drumsticks.
 I could explain why, but its a long and boring explanation.
 As its getting towards winter right now I'm probably topping out at about 10 cups or peppermint tea a day.
  This doesn't come easy, it takes training and commitment to get to that level of tea drinking.
 Apart from going on bike rides I also love watching the pro peloton race usually via Eurosport, hour after hour of not much happening is strangely relaxing.
 When I'm not working and cycling I love a good box set or strumming my guitar.